 Voices of California

-Alongside my colleagues, I also use the data to investigate how these changes are used by speakers to construct an identity and convey social meaning.
+With other members of the Voices of California project, we analyzed how Latinx speakers in our sample use aspects of the California Vowel Shift to construct identity and convey social meaning.
 At the 2020 Meeting of the American Dialect Society, I presented joint work investigating how the phonetic and phonological patterning of the TRAP vowel is used by Latinx Salinas speakers to index their orientation towards town or country ideologies (in many ways similar to Paul Reed’s “rootedness”).
 Among white Californians, TRAP shows a pronounced nasal split, where the vowel is raised before nasals and backed elsewhere.
 The backing pattern is seen amon Latinx Californians in our data, but the nasal split is less common.
 Our data show that among Latinx speakers, more “country” oriented speakers show a smaller difference between prenasal and non-nasal low-front vowels.
-This finding is the reverse of what has been foud among white speakers, and shows that depending on the particular social landscape a language is enbedded within, the same change can acquire different social patterns.
+This finding is the reverse of what has been foud among white speakers.
+We argue that this pattern shows that depending on the particular social landscape a language is enbedded within, the same change can acquire different indexical values.